 “Doesn’t matter to me, I have no problem taking a medical exam, I’m in great shape!”

 This is a line that we hear all the time at TermLife2Go, to which we’ll typically respond…

 “That’s great, when was the last time you saw your doctor and had a physical?

 You’d be surprised how many people think that they’re in perfect heath only to learn 2 weeks after their medical exam that they have:

 This is why we’ll always recommend that for folks looking for less than 1million dollars in life insurance coverage, particularly if they’re uninsured now, that they at least “consider” a “No Medical Exam” life insurance policy.

 Unless you’re 100% certain you’re in great shape, do you really want your life insurance medical exam to be the time when you learn that you’re not as health as you think you are?

 So what are you waiting for?
 Give us a call today and see what we can do for you!

-Lastly, for those who would like to check out a few quotes before actually speaking with an insurance agent, we would recommend that they check out our Free Online Life Insurance Quotes page when you have a few moments to spare.
+Lastly, for those who would like to check out a few quotes before actually speaking with an insurance agent, we would recommend that they check out our Term Life Insurance Quotes page when you have a few moments to spare.